kreso975/CBRZoptimizer/README.md

 - 🧵 Multithreaded image optimization (STB internal)
 - 🗂️ Handles UTF-8 and special characters in paths
 - 🛠️ Configurable via `config.ini`
+- 📦 Optional use of [7-Zip](https://www.7-zip.org/) for ZIP/CBZ extraction and compression

 ---